-The brand I used is Sara Lee, and there will be some left over if you use the 16 oz. cake.
-If you can't find the 16 oz. pound cake, you can buy 2 regular size Sara Lee (10.75 oz) frozen pound cakes; you will have about half of the second one left over.
+- I used the Sara Lee Family Size All Butter Pound Cake, which you can find in the freezer section of the grocery store.
+There will be about ¼ of the cake left over.
+If you can't find the 16 ounce pound cake, you can buy 2 regular size Sara Lee (10.75 ounce) frozen pound cakes; you will have about half of the second one left over.
 Or, you can buy any pound cake or make your own.
-I used about 12 oz. of cake in total, but if you are buying a non-frozen cake of a different brand or making your own, buy a little extra to make sure you don’t run out in case your cake is denser or you cut your slices thicker.
+I used about 12 ounces of cake in total, but if you are using a different type, buy or make a little extra in case your cake is denser or you cut your slices thicker.

 Keywords: cannoli cake, easy cannoli cake, no bake cannoli cake

 I love such creative, easy and quick options.
 Love to gift it to my dear ones.
 Perfect and yum.